aratayamashita/tonebridge/README.md

 ## Getting your own API keys

-If you want to experiment with similar tools, here’s how to get the keys ToneBridge uses:
+If you want to experiment with similar tools, here’s how to get the keys tonebridge uses:

 ### Google Gemini API Key
 1. Go to [Google AI Studio](https://ai.google.dev/).